 2009: M.Sc.
 Penn State, Geosciences Department (focus geophysics)

 2005: B.S.
 Michigan State University, Geology Degree from Lyman Briggs School (focus geophysics)

-I'm seeking creative and quantitatively minded graduate students interested in exploring a wide variety of questions pertaining to glaciology, glacial geomorphology and coastal geomorphology for Fall 2018.
+I'm seeking two creative and quantitatively minded graduate students 1) Would work on coastal bluff's landslide studies 2) Would work with Shaun Marcott and myself on subglacial slip and erosion.
 If you have interest in any of the projects on the Research page, or to similar projects please contact me.

 Grad student Jacob Woodard and I joined collaborators from Iowa State University (Neal Iverson and Anna Thompson) to collect Terrestrial LiDAR Scanner (TLS) data and structure-from-motion data from the forefield of Castlegaurd glacier in Canada.
 Along the way we sucessfully deployed a network of 6 passives seismic instruments on the surface of Saskatchewan glacier.
 This work was done as part of an NSF funded project.
 The pictures below were from the latest field season.
 Next summer this project will continue with scanning forefields in the Swiss Alps for three weeks.

 Ívar Örn Benediktsson, Sverrir A. Jónsson, Anders Schomacker, Mark D. Johnson, Ólafur Ingólfsson, Lucas Zoet, Neal R. Iverson, Johann Stötter.
 (2016), Progressive formation of modern drumlins at Múlajökull, Iceland: stratigraphic and morphological evidence, Boreas.